sohirahmed/sohirahmed/README.md

 # 👨‍💻 About Me

-I'm a Junior Back-End Developer specialized in **Node.js**, focused on building scalable APIs, secure authentication systems, and maintainable backend architectures.
+I'm a Back-End Developer specialized in **Node.js**, focused on building scalable APIs, secure authentication systems, and maintainable backend architectures.

 💡 I enjoy designing systems that are: